-1. Lunch (all food and drink) will be eaten in the cafeteria.

-2. Everyone eating lunch at school is required to remain on the school grounds during the entire lunch period.

-3. Students who do not eat lunch at school must obtain permission from the principal to go home for lunch.
+- 1. Lunch (all food and drink) will be eaten in the cafeteria. - 2.
+Everyone eating lunch at school is required to remain on the school grounds during the entire lunch period. - 3.
+Students who do not eat lunch at school must obtain permission from the principal to go home for lunch.
 This will be granted only upon written request from the student's parents.
-Permission will not be granted to go to other places for lunch during the noon hour.

-4. Students must, by Federal School Lunch mandate, take three of the five meal components offered for that day.

-5. Students are allowed to go to the restroom or locker for items before going outside.
-At times the weight room and/or library may be open for limited student use.
+Permission will not be granted to go to other places for lunch during the noon hour. - 4.
+Students must, by Federal School Lunch mandate, take three of the five meal components offered for that day. - 5.
+Students are allowed to go to the restroom or locker for items before going outside.